 The Proper Cloth website is nicely designed.
 You are immediately encouraged to set up your custom measurements.
 This is quite a strong feature.
 Proper Cloth even allows you to set such details as a slightly larger cuff diameter on your “watch” wrist to allow extra space for those who wear large-profile Rolex or Omega-style watches.
 However, I did find it a bit confusing to set up the measurements because there are some vague options.
 For example, you can put in your measurements and then you can still choose slim fit vs classic fit or athletic fit.
 So what does that mean?
 Does slim fit override your measurement or ignore it?
 The site doesn’t make this clear.

 There are 64 different styles of shirt but you can order most of them with French cuffs if desired.
 Only a few really unique styles don’t allow that option.
 For the most part, each shirt is custom made to your specifications, with a great number of details that you can indicate.
-Prices, as I mentioned, are quite a bit higher than the other brands, no doubt because of their heavy focus on customization.
+Prices, as I mentioned, are considerably higher than the other brands, no doubt because of their heavy focus on customization.

 From this company I ordered a Slim fit shirt in black twill fabric with French cuffs.
 The Proper Cloth shirt had the most environmentally friendly packaging.
 There were no pins to worry about.
 I was a bit disappointed that the label inside the collar doesn’t include any information other than the brand name.
 This might make it challenging if you’re sharing laundry with someone else who has the same taste in shirts.
 The collar stays are brass, embossed with the company name.
 I appreciated that this shirt contained an extra front button at the very bottom of the placket, a nice touch that helps to avoid the inverted V of fabric you can get at the belt line.